-“The Colonial Theatre” was built in the summer of 1909 at the corner of Illinois and New York Streets.
+Probably not, unless you were alive and kicking around the early 1900s.
+It all started in the summer of 1909 when “The Colonial Theatre” was built at the corner of Illinois and New York Street.
 The theatre, which seated about 1400 people, shared a building with The Colonial Hotel.
 Eager theater patrons entered the lobby from the northwest portion of the building.
-As a side note, in 1909, Indiana Avenue still connected Illinois and New York Streets.

 By the mid 1930’s, movies had supplanted Vaudeville as the popular form of entertainment.
 According to the Indianapolis City Directory, “The Colonial” changed its name to “The Empress” in 1937 and showed motion pictures.

-“The Empress” was short-lived, however, and the theater was again renamed in December, changed to “The Fox,” where burlesque was its primary form of entertainment.
+“The Empress” was short-lived, however, and the theater was again renamed in December, changed to “The Fox,” where burlesque was the primary form of entertainment.

-Burlesque could be described as a mutated form of Vaudeville.
-Shows typically consisted of individual “performers” enacting heavily choreographed strip teases to music performed by a live orchestra.
-When the performer was down to the skimpiest attire–what one would probably consider to be overdressed at a public pool today– the lights would dim and curtain would drop.
+Burlesque in the American tradition evolved from overseas, where Victorian burlesque was a satirical evolution of classical theater.
+What was originally a pastiche of theatrical standards and practices slowly evolved in America to what amounted to heavily-choreographed strip teases to music performed by a live orchestra.
+When the performer was down to the skimpiest attire, (what one would probably consider to be overdressed at a public pool today) the lights would dim and curtain would drop.
 Between acts, a comedian would often make an appearance, telling risqué jokes.
-At the time this, was considered “adult entertainment,” though the only I.D. required was enough money to pay for admission.
+At the time, this was considered “adult entertainment,” though the only thing required for entry was the admission fee.

 Many historic theaters in Indianapolis followed a similar fate as The Fox.
-By the early 1970’s, it became a movie theater focused exclusively on “adult” films.
-As ‘they’ say, it was downhill from there.
-The theatre was shuttered in 1975.
+By the early 1970’s, it became a movie theater focused exclusively on “adult” films, and was eventually shut down in 1975.
 Within the next few years, the entire block was razed.

 Burlesque, however, is enjoying somewhat of a revival– nationwide and locally.
-Indianapolis has several troops, performing at a number of venues around the city, rekindled first by White Rabbit Cabaret.
+Indianapolis has several troops, performing at a number of venues around the city, rekindled first by White Rabbit Cabaret in Fountain Square.